 So what is this bargain-hunting, income-generating tool that’s served Buffett well all these years?
 It’s the same one that my colleague Amber Hestla has used over at Income Trader for years to generate a win-rate of more than 90%.

-In a word, options.
-While around 75% of “buy and hold” investors have never used options before, according to a TD Ameritrade survey, it’s been the billionaire’s secret weapon for reducing exposure to market volatility, preserving capital and even generating income.
+Yet around 75% of “buy and hold” investors have never even tried it, according to a TD Ameritrade survey.
+But it’s proven to be a secret weapon for reducing exposure to market volatility, preserving capital and even generating income…

 The King of Buy-and-Hold first bought stock in Coca-Cola (NYSE: KO) in 1988.
 At the time, Buffett said he expected to hang on to the shares of this “outstanding business” for “a long time”.
 Today, with more than $22 billion invested in 400 million shares, Coca-Cola remains one of Buffett’s top five largest holdings.

 But Buffett is not the type of investor who’ll buy shares of a company at just any price — not even Coca-Cola.